neonevm/neon-faucet/README.md

-# neon-faucet
+# ERC20 Token Faucet (Airdrop)

-Neon Faucet service
+ERC20 Token Faucet is a service which performs airdrop of tokens on user request.